jinpark/blog/_pages/about.markdown

 permalink: /about/
 ---

 Hello!
 I'm Jin-Woo Park.
 I'm a software engineer working mostly on the web.
 I work with ruby, python, go and javascript/typescript.
-I like working on both backend APIs and client side, including react-native.
+I like working on both backend APIs and client side, including react-native and expo.
 I work on some [side projects](../projects) for fun.
-I also do some podcasting.